MrAndrewUrteaga/topia/README.md

 Please submit this completed project to a new github repo.
 We can coordinate our own use and download of the completed code when you let us know you’re done!

-To run this repository, run: `npm start` from the project directory at your terminal and test your progress at `http://localhost:3000/`.
+To run this repository, run: `npm i --force` then `npm start` from the project directory at your terminal and test your progress at `http://localhost:3000/`.
 Please ensure `node` and `npm` are installed on your computer

 ##### Happy Coding!